-Employees who retire (include deferred vested members) with at least 15 years of service with the City ("OPEB benefit service"), or with a monthly pension equal to at least 37.5% of final compensation, are eligible to elect medical coverage upon retirement.
+Employees who retire (include deferred vested members) with at least 15 years of service with the City ("OPEB benefit service"), or with a monthly pension equal to at least 37.5% of Final Compensation, are eligible to elect medical coverage upon retirement.
 Tier 1 employees (hired before September 30, 2012) are eligible for retirement at age 55 with five years of service or at any age with 30 years of service.
+Tier 2 employees (hired on or after September 30, 2012) are eligible unreduced service retirement at age 65 with five years of service or reduced service retirement at age 55 with five years of service.
 Service credited through reciprocity agreements counts towards an employee's required service to retire, but only service with the City counts towards the required years of service to receive OPEB benefits.
 Employees who retire with less than 15 years of service can elect coverage, but receive no explicit subsidy.

-Employees who become disabled with at least 15 years of service or have a monthly pension equal to at least 37.5% of final compensation are eligible to elect medical coverage upon retirement.
+Employees who become disabled with at least 15 years of service or have a monthly pension equal to at least 37.5% of Final Compensation are eligible to elect medical coverage upon retirement.